opencomputeproject/onie/docs/design-spec/hw_requirements.rst

 0x0B       Variable    Manufacturer      An ASCII string containing the name of the entity
                                          who manufactured the device.
 0x0C       2 bytes     Country Code      A two-byte ASCII string containing the ISO 3166-1
-                                         alpha-2 code of the country where the device was manufactured.
+                                         alpha-2 code [#ISOCountry]_ of the country where the device was manufactured.
 0x0D       Variable    Vendor            The name of the vendor who contracted with the
                                          manufacturer for the production of this device.
+0xFD       Variable    Vendor Extension  This type code allows vendors to include extra
+                                         information which is specific to the vendor and cannot be specified using the other type codes.
+                                         The format of this value field is a four byte IANA enterprise number, followed by a vendor defined string of bytes.
+The format of the string of bytes is entirely up to the vendor, except that it can be, at most, 255 bytes long, including the IANA enterprise number [#IANAEnt]_.
+If more space is needed, then multiple TLVs with this type code can be used.
 0xFE       4 bytes     CRC-32            A four-byte CRC which covers the EEPROM contents
                                          from the first byte of the EEPROM (the "T" in the "TlvInfo" identification string) to the length